-Shows how to use Git, the popular open-source version control software, to manage changes to source code.
+Learn how to use Git, the popular open-source version control software, to manage the source code for almost any project.

-Learn how to incorporate different kind of software testing into your development cycle and start testing, recording, and resolving defects.
+Learn how to incorporate different kinds of software testing into your development cycle to help your team meet quality goals with every release.

 Learning Selenium with Meaghan Lewis